civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 31

-This Part applies only in respect of the enforcement of financial support orders against pension benefits **that are** payable **under** the enactments **listed** in the schedule.

-> **Explanatory Note**:
-> Existing text of section 31:
-> *Existing Text*:
-> > This Part applies only in respect of the enforcement of financial support orders against pension benefits payable pursuant to the superannuation Acts and like enactments referred to in the schedule.
+This Part applies only in respect of the enforcement of financial support orders against pension benefits that are payable under the enactments listed in the schedule.

 ### Section 105